Our medical centres are open from 9:00am to 5:00pm Monday to Friday. Please refer to the appointments section below for more information.

 TLC Primary Care - Clifton Hill is a mixed billing practice, so fees will be charged at the discretion of your treating doctor.
 In order to bill Medicare directly, we require you to present a valid Medicare Card at each appointment.
 If you do not hold a current Medicare Care Card, consultation fees will be charged at the discretion of your treating General Practitioner.

 If you hold a DVA Card, Centrelink Card or Pensioner Card please bring it with you to each appointment.

 Our policy is that payments are to be made on the day of consultation.
 Accepted payment methods include credit card and EFTPOS.

 A copy of our fee structure is available at reception.

-Our general practitioners are available for 20 minute appointments to cover a single medical complaint.
+Our general practitioners are available for 15-minute appointments to cover a single medical issue.
+Face to face or Telehealth appointments are available upon request.
 If you wish to discuss several medical conditions, or the matter is urgent, please advise our receptionist when making your booking as you may require a longer appointment.

 It is important that you let us know as soon as you are aware that you cannot attend your appointment.
 There may be other patients waiting for an urgent appointment.

 In the case of an EMERGENCY, patients should dial 000 for an ambulance.